MovingBlocks/TempDoc/Console-Help.md

 * /listBlocks - Lists all actively used blocks (have been loaded for the world)
 * /listFreeShapeBlocks - Lists all blocks that can be requested in any known shape
 * /listShapes - Lists the available shapes
+* /placeBlock "Dirt" - place a dirt block in front of the player

 Misc:
 * /help - Show in-game help (more thorough)